William of Malmesbury

 William of Malmesbury (Willelmus Malmesbiriensis; c.
 1095) was the foremost English historian of the 12th century.
-He has been ranked among the most talented English historians since Bede.
 Modern historian C. Warren Hollister described him as "a gifted historical scholar and an omnivorous reader, impressively well versed in the literature of classical, patristic, and earlier medieval times as well as in the writings of his own contemporaries.
 Indeed William may well have been the most learned man in twelfth-century Western Europe."

-William was born about 1095 or 1096 in Wiltshire.
+William was born about 1095 or 1096 in Wiltshire, England.
 His father was Norman and his mother English.
-He spent his whole life in England and his adult life as a monk at Malmesbury Abbey in Wiltshire, England.
+He spent his whole life in England and his adult life as a monk at Malmesbury Abbey in Wiltshire.